dcollinsn/fab-docs/trp.md

 **Employees of Legend Story Studios**

-Employees and independent contractors of Legend Story Studios (LSS), and their spouses and legal dependents, are not eligible to participate in Professional tournaments unless a special dispensation has been granted in writing by Legend Story Studios.
+Employees and independent contractors of Legend Story Studios (LSS) are not eligible to participate in Professional tournaments unless a special dispensation has been granted in writing by Legend Story Studios.

-In addition to this, whenever an employee or independent contractor of LSS (but not extending to their spouse or legal dependents) attends a Casual tournament, they must introduce themselves and make their position known to the Tournament Organizer, who at their discretion, may deny them entry into the event.
+In addition to this, whenever an employee or independent contractor of LSS attends a Casual tournament, they must introduce themselves and make their position known to the Tournament Organizer, who at their discretion, may deny them entry into the event.

-### 7.4 Suspended Players <a href="#7.4" id="7.4">#</a>
+### 7.4 Banned and Suspended Players <a href="#7.4" id="7.4">#</a>

-Suspended players are not allowed to attend, spectate, or judge Flesh and Blood events.
-If a suspended player attends a Flesh and Blood event, they will be asked to leave the venue and risk their suspension being extended.
+Banned players are not allowed to attend, spectate, or judge Flesh and Blood events.
+If a banned player attends a Flesh and Blood event, they will be asked to leave the venue and risk their suspension being extended.

+Suspended players may still participate in tier 1 events, and they may attend and spectate any Flesh and Blood event.
+Suspended players are prohibited from playing in any tier 2+ events.

 ### 7.5 Prohibited Items <a href="#7.5" id="7.5">#</a>